 Accounting literacy is the foundation upon which financial literacy stands.

 The Accounting Literacy Foundation believes that a lot of financial literacy education is less effective than it could be because it is not built on a foundation of accounting literacy.

 We invite you to participate and engage with us.

-Contact us and join the mission to democratize accounting and spread accounting literacy.
-We welcome your energy, talents, resources, and belief in the power of accounting to set people free.
+Join the mission to promote accounting literacy education.
+We welcome your energy, talents, resources, and belief in the power of accounting literacy to set people free.